+I am a doctoral student in the Department of Sociology at the University of Nebraska-Lincoln.
+My research interests focus around survey research and methodology, particularly survey non-response and interviewer/respondent interactions.
+I am currently working on two research projects: one examining how interviewer/respondent interactions are affected by low and high frequency response scales for behavioral frequency questions, and the other examining how the use of multiple survey modes can improve survey non-response and data representativeness for a listed sample survey.
 In addition to survey research, my coursework in graduate school has emphasized both quantitative and qualitative methods, as well as the sociology of health and healthcare.
-I currently intern with the State of Nebraska, Department of Health and Human Services, Division of Behavioral Health.
-In this role, I serve as both a survey consultant and statistical analyst, working with large data sets to evaluate and improve state mental health and substance use disorder services.
+I spent the last two years working as an intern with the State of Nebraska, Department of Health and Human Services, Division of Behavioral Health.
+In this role, I served as both a survey consultant and statistical analyst, working with large data sets to evaluate and improve state mental health and substance use disorder services.

 I have also worked as a graduate teaching assistant and instructor.
 I enjoy teaching about research methods and working with students in the statistics lab.
 I am currently a teaching assistant for SOCI 206: Introduction to Social Research Methods II, SOCI 862: Advanced Research Methods, and SOCI 867: Advanced Regression.
 In past semesters, I have served as a teaching assistant and recitation instructor for SOCI 101: Introduction to Sociology.